Yoga intensive retreat with Miluse immerse yourself into the full experience of yoga

 We will see how our breath changes our mental state and how we can use breathing techniques to pause our reactions, taking time to make all of our decisions come from a calmer, more settled place inside ourselves.

 Take this time to become aware of your thoughts and how you can affect your thought patterns.
 Become more aware of your body and how its movements affect your mind.
 Gently work with your mind and body to overcome your limitations, to experience your true nature and to feel truly present and alive.

 Whether you are a beginner or practice yoga regularly, come and enjoy the powerful energy, peace and surroundings of the retreat and take away a new practice to develop and treasure, including:

 - what Yoga is from the perspective of its philosophical roots

 - how our thought-patterns and actions influence the health of body and mind

 - how mindfulness can reduce stress and change your everyday life

-A three-day yoga retreat costs 275$ per person all-inclusive on twin sharing basis (if you prefer your own room, there is an additional supplement charge of $20 per night).
-To sign up, please fill out our online booking form.
+A three-day yoga retreat costs USD $295 per person all-inclusive on twin sharing basis (if you prefer your own room, there is an additional supplement charge of $25 per night, bringing the total to USD $335).

 The retreat package includes:

-- Transportation from our Yoga Studio Thamel at 1905 Kantipath (5 minutes from Thamel) to retreat location and back.
-Departure from Thamel on Mondays at 2 pm, return back on Wednesdays at 7 pm.
+- Transportation from Thamel to the monastery and back.
+Departure from Thamel on Monday at10.30am, returning back on Wednesday at 7pm

 - Expert guidance from experienced and inspiring international retreat leaders